hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 For additional details please refer to the script itself.

 After you have the atlas-backup file, you will need to put it in S3 and encrypt it with KMS.
-It should be placed under the `tfe-backup` folder in your Private Terraform S3 bucket, like `s3://my-tfe-data/tfe-backup/atlas-backup-[timestamp].tar.gz`.
+It should be placed under the `tfe-backup` folder in your Private Terraform Enterprise S3 bucket, like `s3://my-tfe-data/tfe-backup/atlas-backup-[timestamp].tar.gz`.

 You must encrypt the archive when copying it to S3.
 Either ensure that the